xens/pyhandscanner/README.md

     crikey "hello" (should write "hello" in the console)

 ### Bluetooth specific
-    * should detect your scanner with the MAC address hcitool scan ->
+should detect your scanner with the MAC address
+    hcitool scan ->
-    * should return the available channels. sdptool browse 00:0C:A7:00:90:6C (<- your MAC)
+ return the available channels.
+    sdptool browse 00:0C:A7:00:90:6C (<- your MAC)

 In my case: